tdg5/stats-learning-notes/glossary.md

 recording or data collection error since outliers may otherwise indicate a missing predictor or other deficiency in the model.

+<a id="one-standard-error-rule"></a>
+**[One-Standard-Error Rule][#one-standard-error-rule]**: The one-standard-error rule advises that when many models have low estimated test error and it's difficult or variable as to which model has the lowest test error, one should select the model with the fewest variables that is within one standard error of the lowest estimated test error.
+The rationale being that given a set of more or less equally good models, it's often better to pick the simpler model.

 <a id="output"></a>
 **[Output][#output]**: The result of computing a given function with all of the independent variables replaced with concrete values.
 Also known as the response